 6 Of The Best Things To Do In London With Preschoolers

-London is the starring role in so many works of children’s literature, has fairytale qualities and an overwhelming number of child-friendly attractions.
-There really is so much to do with the family, both indoors and out.
-I was really excited to share London with my 3.5 year old on a recent holiday to the UK.
+London is the starring role in so many works of children’s literature.
+It has fairytale qualities and an overwhelming number of child-friendly attractions—there really is so much to do with the family, both indoors and out.
+Here are our best recommendations for things to do in England's capital city with little ones in tow.

 1. London Transport Museum

-The museum contains some amazing exhibits (the 100 year old horse-drawn omnibuses were a particular highlight) and information about the history of transportation and how London grew into a modern metropolis.
+The museum contains some incredible exhibits (the 100-year-old horse-drawn omnibuses were a particular highlight) and information about the history of transportation and how London grew into a modern metropolis.

 2. Maritime Museum, Greenwich